-Okay, you've scheduled time for your self-care day.
+You've scheduled time for your self-care day.
 Now what?

-So you don't show up to your own retreat day without anything to do, begin considering how you'd like to intentionally spend your time.
-Reflect on restful activities you've been putting off trying, hobbies you enjoy but don't have enough time for, and listen to what your body needs.
+Begin considering how you'd like to intentionally spend your time.
+Reflect on restful activities you've been putting off trying or hobbies you enjoy but don't have enough time for.
+Listen to what your body needs.
+Sleeping in or taking a nap may be part of your plan.

 Refer to the "Putting Self-Care into Practice" section of this guide for various practices you can incorporate into your day.
 You are encouraged to use that section as a starting point for cultivating ideas, but know that they are not the only practices for self-care.
 Try on some of the practices that intrigue you, but also look beyond this guide for activities you find restful and rejuvenating.
-If you know you do not like yoga or meditation, do not engage in these activities just because they are commonly thought to be what self-care gurus do.
-Look to www.healingtrust.org for more self-care ideas.
+If you know you do not like yoga or meditation, do not engage in these activities just because they are commonly thought to be what self-care enthusiasts do.

 Self-care may also look like activities beyond what traditionally comes to mind when thinking about self-care.
-It also could include therapy or coaching, setting boundaries in relationships, and removing toxic people and behaviors from one's life.
-Depending on where you are in your journey and self-care practice, these activities may or may not be part of your self-care retreat day.
+It could include therapy or coaching, setting boundaries in relationships, and removing toxic people and behaviors from one's life.
+Depending on where you are in your journey and self-care practice, these activities may or may not be part of your self-care retreat.